New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - New York and its opponents have combined to score more than 41.5 points in eight of 14 games this season.

-- Jacksonville and its opponents have combined to score more than 41.5 points in seven of 14 games this season.

-- The two teams combine to score 31.9 points per game, 9.6 less than the over/under in this contest.
+- The 57 points per game these two squads have surrendered to opponents this season are 15.5 more than the 41.5 over/under in this contest.

-- These two squads surrender a combined 57 points per game, 15.5 more than this contest's over/under.

-- The Jets and their opponents have scored an average of 43.9 points per game in 2021, 2.4 more than Sunday's total.

-- The 46.2 PPG average total in Jaguars games this season is 4.7 points more than this game's over/under.
+- The 41.5-point total for this game is 4.7 points below the 46.2 points per game average total in Jaguars games this season.

 Jets stats and trends

-- New York's games this year have gone over the total in eight out of 14 opportunities (57.1%).
+- New York's games this year have hit the over eight times in 14 opportunities (57.1%).

-- When New York puts up more than 26.4 points, it is 2-1 against the spread and 2-1 overall.
+- New York is 2-1 against the spread and 2-1 overall this season when the team records more than 26.4 points.

-- New York is 2-3 against the spread and 2-3 overall when the team churns out over 351.8 yards.
+- New York is 2-3 against the spread and 2-3 overall when the team amasses over 351.8 yards.

-- This year, the Jets have turned the ball over 26 times, 19 more than the Jaguars' takeaways (7).
+- The Jets have turned the ball over 26 times this season, 19 more turnovers than the Jaguars have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New York's matchup with the Jaguars.